Skip to main content

 View more

-The piña colada is the official drink of Puerto Rico, and there is a long-standing fight over who created the original recipe for the cocktail.
+The piña colada is the official drink of Puerto Rico.

 Plaza Las Américas mall in San Juan, Puerto Rico